 There are various project milestones and deliverables that are due at different points during the year.

-Note: The dates given below are subject to change.
+Note: The dates given below are indicative and are subject to change.

 |Feb 2017||July 2017||Feb 2018||July 2018|